ngokhoa1202/cs-note/dbms/transaction/acid/concurrency-control/Concurrency control problems.md

 # Concurrency-related problems
 - These problems explain why concurrency control mechanism is needed among DBMSs.
 ## The Lost Update problem
-- This occurs when two transactions that <mark style="background: #e4e62d;">access the same database items</mark> have their operations interleaved in a way that makes the value of some database item incorrect.
+- This occurs when two transactions that <mark style="background: #e4e62d;">access the same database items</mark> have their operations interleaved in a way that makes the value of some database <mark style="background: #e4e62d;">item incorrect</mark>.
 	- read operations and write operations interleave without locking mechanisms.
 - ![](Pasted%20image%2020241208125218.png)
 ## The temporary update (dirty read) problem